 You can't get a greener fundraiser than selling trees!
 Trees for a Change will help you sell "Tree gift cards" for your next fundraiser with a 40% profit.
 Every card sold means a tree gets planted in a fire-devastated U.S. National Forest.

-Next time your school or organization suggests selling toxin-laden cleaners or conventional candy that may be tied to worker exploitation, feel free to send around the link to this article and lobby for sustainable alternatives.
-With a green fundraiser, you can help spread the word about high-quality green products and support the green economy, while raising money for schools or causes that are close to your heart.
+Next time your school or organization suggests selling toxin-laden cleaners or conventional candy that may be tied to worker exploitation, feel free to send around the link to this article and lobby for a sustainable school fundraiser.
+With fundraising, you can help spread the word about high-quality green products and support the green economy, while raising money for schools or causes that are close to your heart.